 conditions and procedures to be applied to determine whether amounts which are irrecoverable shall be reimbursed by Member States

-CDR (EU) No xxx/2015 of xxx 2015sets out the conditions and procedures to be applied to determine whether amounts which are irrecoverable shall be reimbursed by Member States: where a Member State considers that an irregular amount which was previously included in certified accounts submitted to the Commission is irrecoverable, and where it considers that this amount should not be reimbursed to the Union budget, the CA shall make a request to the Commission.
+CDR sets out the conditions and procedures to be applied to determine whether amounts which are irrecoverable shall be reimbursed by Member States: where a Member State considers that an irregular amount which was previously included in certified accounts submitted to the Commission is irrecoverable, and where it considers that this amount should not be reimbursed to the Union budget, the CA shall make a request to the Commission.
 Such requests can only be applicable to amounts previously certified in accounts submitted to the Commission.
-Regarding amounts below EUR 250 in contribution from the Funds that a Member State may decide not to recover, please section 10 below.

-The CA must submit the request at the level of each operation in the format set out in Table 1 of Annex 1 to the aforementioned CDR by 15 February in SFC (i e by the same deadline as for the submission of the accounts).
+The CA must submit the request at the level of each operation in the format set out in the Annex of the aforementioned CDR by 15 February in SFC (i e by the same deadline as for the submission of the accounts).

 On receipt of such a request in SFC, the Commission services will then review each case in the table, also taking into account any specific circumstances and the institutional and legal framework of the Member State.
 The Delegated Regulation contains a list of elements indicating fault or negligence on the part of the Member State.
 This list is only indicative and non-exhaustive.
 The Delegated Regulation indicates that other elements which are not listed could be taken into account if they indicate fault or negligence.